haskell/ghcup-hs/README.md

 For man pages to work you need [man-db](http://man-db.nongnu.org/) as your `man` provider, then issue `man ghc`.
 Manpages only work for the currently set ghc.
 `MANPATH` may be required to be unset.

-### Bash-completion
+### Shell-completion

+Shell completions are in `shell-completions`.

-Depending on your distro and setup, install `.bash-completion` from this repo as e.g. `/etc/bash_completion.d/ghcup` and make sure your bashrc sources the startup script (`/usr/share/bash-completion/bash_completion` on some distros).
+For bash: install `shell-completions/bash` as e.g. `/etc/bash_completion.d/ghcup` (depending on distro) and make sure your bashrc sources the startup script (`/usr/share/bash-completion/bash_completion` on some distros).

 ## Design goals